mploed/ddd-strategic-design-spring-boot/README.md

 # DDD Strategic Design with Spring Boot
-Application to demonstrate Domain Driven Design Context Mapping patterns based on Spring Boot
+Application to demonstrate Domain Driven Design Context Mapping patterns based on variosu Spring Boot applications.
+Please bear in mind that the application itself is kept simplistic, in order to isolate the focus on the Context Mapping Patterns.
+This is the reason why you will find some logic in Controllers that should be placed in other classes in a real-world application or the reason why I use database IDs for a general purpose.

+A good starting point for your analysis is the CreditApplicationController in credit-application as it implements the main workflow.

+## Prerequisites
+- You need a current version of Maven
+- A basic installation of Redis must be installed and running (redis-server)

 ## How to run and install the example
+1. Start your redis-server

-1. Build the customer application
+2. Build the customer application
-2. Run the customer application
+3. Run the customer application
-3. Run mvn jaxb2:generate in credit-application while the customer application is running
+4. Run mvn jaxb2:generate in credit-application while the customer application is running
-4. Run the scoring application
+5. Run the scoring application
-5. Run the credit-agency application
+6. Run the credit-agency application
+7. Run the customer-contact application
-6. Run the credit-application application
+8. Run the credit-application application
-7. Start entering data at http://localhost:9090
+9. Start entering data at http://localhost:9090

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: